 Table of Contents[Hide][Show]

 You’ve set off on that magical Walt Disney World vacation and are looking for the perfect Hollywood Studios itinerary.
-It looks a little different with pandemic rules, no park hoppers, and reserved days, but the pixie dust is still there!
+It looks a little different with pandemic rules, the launch of Disney Genie Service, and reserved days, but the pixie dust is still there!
 Here’s how to make the most of 1 day at Hollywood Studios.
 We outline what you need to know before you go, how to set the perfect itinerary, and what to skip if time runs out.

 Hollywood Studios One Day Itinerary

 You know that saying that the best laid plans go awry?
 Well, at Disney that usually doesn’t happen.
 Planning is your friend.
 We know that planning looks a little different right now, but we’re here to help.

 This post has tips for touring the newest lands at Hollywood Studios (Star Wars and Toy Story Land) as well as a ready-made itinerary we’ve used to wring every last drop of fun from one full day at Disney’s Hollywood Studios.

 TravelingMom Tip: You can now book Disney vacations up to 500 days in advance!
 That means you can book now for visits in 2022.
 All it takes is a $200 down payment.
 The balance isn’t due until 30 days prior to travel.
 You can get details on this, as well as help booking, from our partners at Get Away Today.
 Not only does the company have the lowest prices, it offers a best price guarantee.
 If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it.

 Coronavirus has changed Disney like it’s changed everything else.
 The parks at Walt Disney World are using a ticket AND reservation system.
 You will need a valid ticket for the park of your choice and a reservation for the day you’d like to visit.
 Face masks are required.